motionrus/bookmark/README.md

-# Welcome to bookmarks project
+# Welcome to bookmarks project.
+It's work on django framework.